-- 1. Only one student on the slide ladder at a time. - 2.
-No jumping out of the swings while they are moving or swinging side to side. - 3.
-Students will not throw or bounce the ball against the side of the school building. - 4.
-Students are not to play chase, swords, attack, or any other game that causes contact with each other unless supervised by a teacher. - 5.
-No pushing or fighting on the playground equipment. - 6.
+- 1. No jumping out of the swings while they are moving or swinging side to side. - 2.
+Students will not throw or bounce the ball against the side of the school building. - 3.
+Students are not to play chase, swords, attack, or any other game that causes contact with each other unless supervised by a teacher. - 4.
+No pushing or fighting on the playground equipment. - 5.
 Students are not to pick up rocks or wood chips.